vishnuvardhankatta/DSCE-Graduation-2021/README.md

 ```
 _data/vishakha-a/vishakha-a.md
 ```
-Copy the next template into your file, delete the boilerplate data and fill the information with yours.
+Copy the next template into your file, **delete the boilerplate data and the comments** and fill the information with yours.
 ```
 ---
 name: FULLNAME-OR-NICKNAME # No longer than 28 characters